Serena van der Woodsen: Season 4

-Serena is seen spending her summer in Paris with Blair, reluctant to tell Blair that she has enrolled in Columbia, something that Blair fears will have them return to their high school pettiness, when she receives news that Chuck might be dead.
+Serena spends the summer in Paris with Blair, reluctant to tell Blair that she has enrolled in Columbia, something Blair fears will have them return to their high school pettiness, when she receives news that Chuck might be dead.
 After an unfortunate double date involving a handsome royal, Blair eventually forgives her.
-Chuck's arrival and a visit to a Parisian morgue confirms that he is alive but Serena pursues him in hopes of convincing him to return to New York when he tries to run away to London.
-She returns to New York having made her decision between Dan and Nate but her decision becomes irrelevant when she sees them with their new respective significant others, Vanessa and Juliet Sharp (Katie Cassidy), a girl with a personal vendetta against Serena.
+Chuck's arrival and a visit to a Parisian morgue confirm that he is alive but Serena pursues him in hopes of convincing him to return to New York when he tries to run away to London.
+She returns to New York having made her decision between Dan and Nate but her decision becomes irrelevant when she sees them with their new significant others, Vanessa and Juliet Sharp (Katie Cassidy), a girl with a personal vendetta against Serena.

-Serena's enrollment in Columbia has her face Juliet's many attempts at getting rid of her, ranging from excluding her from an exclusive society along with driving Blair against her, exposing her relationship with her professor, Colin Forrester (Sam Page), who happens to be Juliet's cousin to get her kicked out, and spreading various rumors about Serena, who manages to evade these attempts.
+Serena's enrollment at Columbia has her face Juliet's many attempts to get rid of her: excluding her from an exclusive society and driving Blair against her; exposing her relationship with her professor, Colin Forrester (Sam Page), who happens to be Juliet's cousin, to get her kicked out; and spreading various rumors about Serena, who manages to evade these attempts.
 Juliet then recruits Jenny and Vanessa and succeeds in gaslighting her into toying with Dan and Nate's feelings, attempting to take a foundation position from Blair, and returning to her old partying habits.
-Serena is rehabilitated while Dan and Blair subsequently discover Juliet's reasons for ruining Serena.
-Serena was supposedly in an illicit, but not ever consummated, relationship with Juliet's half-brother and Serena's boarding school English teacher, Ben Donovan (David Call) and was arrested when Lily forged an affidavit that falsely accused Ben of statutory rape, out of concern for Serena.
+Serena is rehabilitated while Dan and Blair discover Juliet's reasons for ruining Serena.
+Serena was supposedly in an illicit but unconsummated relationship with Juliet's half-brother and Serena's boarding school English teacher, Ben Donovan (David Call), and was arrested when Lily forged an affidavit that falsely accused Ben of statutory rape out of concern for Serena.